-Once upon a time, there lived two very nice girls.
-They were always pleasant, smiled a lot and liked to surf the Internet all night long.
-One day they left their dwellings and moved to the beautiful country of St Jerome's.
+nightching.
+One the third it was tinguish direction and liked to surf the Internet all beautiful country of St Jerome's.
 It was a small country with only two towns Sweeney and Finn.
 The country was the most peaceful and friendly place in the Waterloo world, but there was one bad thing about it: it was haunted by two evil magicians dubbed "Internet Boy" and "Super Antenna Man," who, by the power of telepathy, could stop the Internet of the whole country from working.